localstack/docs/content/en/user-guide/lambda-tools/hot-reloading/index.md

 ### Example

-In order to make use of the environment variable placeholders, you can inject them into the LocalStack container, for example using the following docker-compose file.
+In order to make use of the environment variable placeholders, you can inject them into the LocalStack container, for example using the following `docker-compose.yml` file.

 ```yaml
 version: "3.8"